AaronWalker96/project-name-generator/README.md

 ## Running the Project

-A `docker-compose.yml` file has been provided which can be run with `docker-compose up` where the api can be accessed on `localhost:8080`.
-Generated words are provided on the `generate` endpoint.
+A `docker-compose.yml` file has been provided which can be run with `docker-compose up` providing Docker and docker-compose are installed on the host machine.
+The api can be accessed on `localhost:8080`.
+Generated words are provided on the `/generate` endpoint.